maziano/prem82.github.io/_drafts/2014-04-09-should-history-remember-me.md

 Why should I live in history?.
 What difference that it makes, when I am dead?.

 I couldnt come up with any logical, reasonable answer.
 When I die, I die.
 That's all.
 Nothing else.
 My body will decompose and re-integrate with this land mass called Earth.
 There is no 'me'.
-That's the way nature intended me and every other species to live.
+That's the way nature intended for me and every other species to live.

+Then why do I spend a lot of